Adobe results beat Street view, shares rise

-Dec 15 Software maker Adobe Systems Inc, the maker of Photoshop and Acrobat software, released quarterly results that beat Wall Street projections, sending its shares up 3 percent.
+Software maker Adobe Systems Inc released quarterly results that beat Wall Street projections, sending its shares up 3 percent.

 The positive surprise came a month after the company announced plans to lay off 7 percent of its staff as it cut back on investment in some products and halted development of its Flash Player for mobile browsers, surrendering in a long-running war with Apple Inc over emerging Web standards.

-The company said digital media and digital marketing, its core businesses, performed strongly in the quarter.
+The company said its digital media and digital marketing businesses performed strongly in the quarter.

 Adobe's concession to Apple and its late founder Steve Jobs, who famously derided Flash as an inefficient power-hog, came as the design software specialist warned that revenue growth will slow next year.